GCTC-NTGC/gc-digital-talent/documentation/notifications.md

 ### Using Templates

-You can access these Templates from the laravel config like any other configuration value.
+You can access these templates from the Laravel config like any other configuration value.

 ```php
 // Getting all templates as array